20. The DMZ

 Only recently opened to tourists in the last few years, Kwangbok Department Store is the only location in Pyongyang (and most of the country) where tourists are permitted to exchange their foreign currency for the local Korean won to spend inside the store.
-With a range of local products available within three levels of the supermarket, pharmacy, clothing and homeware departments, the top floor food court has some of our favourite Korean food available.
+With a range of local products available within three levels of the supermarket, pharmacy, clothing and homeware departments, the top floor food court has some of our favorite Korean food available.

 14. Join a Mass Dance

-If you’re visiting North Korea during any national holiday it’s a sure bet you’ll witness one the revolutionary celebrations of a mass dance.
-After taking your mandatory photos of the sea of coloured traditional Korean dresses and observing the dance moves, finding a willing dance partner and joining in is an experience you’ll never forget.
+If you’re visiting North Korea during any national holiday it’s a sure bet you’ll witness one the revolutionary celebrations of mass dance.
+After taking your mandatory photos of the sea of colored traditional Korean dresses and observing the dance moves, finding a willing dance partner and joining in is an experience you’ll never forget.
 Don’t be intimidated!
 Once you’ve observed a few dances it’s all very simple, repetitive line dancing and extremely fun to be a part of.

 13. Kumsusan Palace of the Sun

-Without question the most sacred and important site in all of North Korea is Kumsusan Palace of the Sun, the resting place of President Kim Il Sung and General Kim Jong Il.
+Without question, the most sacred and important site in all of North Korea is Kumsusan Palace of the Sun, the resting place of President Kim Il Sung and General Kim Jong Il.
 This is a place unlike anywhere in the world and one of the most unique experiences to be had in the DPRK.

 12. Take a helicopter joy ride with aerial views of Pyongyang